How to invest your first £100 in the UK

 As you can see, these are some pretty eye-popping numbers – and it just shows what's possible if you're able to set a little bit aside each month.

-And by adopting a long-term horizon, crashes in the stock market become less of a concern.
+By adopting a long-term horizon, crashes in the stock market become less of a concern.

 Taking some time to crunch the numbers, pore over your budget, and allocate some money to investing every month can potentially prove hugely rewarding in the years to come.

-It’s important to be realistic about what is affordable for you, regard it as untouchable, and make sure it’s one of the first things that flies out of your bank account after payday.
+It's important to be realistic about what is affordable for you, regard it as untouchable, and make sure it's one of the first things that flies out of your bank account after payday.
+As the famous saying goes: pay yourself first.

 Because investments are intended to be left to grow for years on end, you might also want to separately save some cash every month that can be dipped into whenever there's an emergency.
 This is known as an emergency fund.